 Do you ever get the feeling that you’re living like a caged animal, chafing at your bonds?
-That life is a little too boring, safe and sanitized?
+That life is a little too boring, too safe, too sanitized?
 And that, worst of all, you feel kind of useless?
 Outdated?
 With no real purpose?

 Congratulations.
 You’re probably an American male.

 But enough about that.
 Let’s talk about Japan.